 Latin Name: Scorpiones

-While there are thousands of species of scorpions in the world that vary in coloration and size, all scorpions share certain characteristics.
+While there are thousands of scorpion species in the world that vary in coloration and size, all scorpions share certain characteristics.
 They all have segmented bodies, two pinchers, 8 legs, an abdomen, and an erect tail with a stinger.
-While all scorpions are venomous, the harmfulness of the venom depends on the species of the scorpion and the type of victim.
+While all scorpions are venomous, the severity of the venom varies from species to species.

 Scorpions live in dry, arid regions of the world, but their bodies are not actually suited for such an environment.
-They need to stay near a water source and typically stay burrowed underground until nighttime, when the temperatures are more favorable.
+They need to stay near a water source and typically stay burrowed underground until nightfall.

 Of the many species of scorpion, the most lethal are the ones found in the Middle East (the fat-tailed scorpion) and Africa (the death stalker).
-Other species of scorpion may not be as toxic or hostile, but should not be taken lightly.
-Any scorpion could pose a serious threat to humans with weak or compromised immune systems, such as young, elderly, or ill individuals.
+Other species of scorpion may not be as toxic or hostile, but none should be taken lightly.
+Any scorpion can potentially pose a serious threat to persons with weak or compromised immune systems: such as the young, the elderly, or the ill.
 Scorpions can also cause serious harm to pets.

-While scorpion infestations are rare, they are extremely dangerous.
-It may be necessary to hire a pest control company to have them exterminated, especially f they are already in your home.
+While scorpion infestations are rare, they can be quite dangerous.
 Here are some steps you can take to deal with and prevent infestations.

 - Remove their habitats.
-Scorpions prefer to burrow in shady and moist areas during the day, so clean up areas with loose organic debris, rock piles, moist or decaying wood, and any other clutter that may provide a dark and moist environment in which the scorpion might hide.
+Scorpions prefer to burrow in shady and moist areas during the day.
+Clean up areas with loose organic debris, rock piles, moist or decaying wood, and any other clutter that may provide a dark and moist environment in which the scorpion might hide.

 - Eliminate their food sources.
 Scorpions mostly eat insects and are drawn to places with a lot of insect activity.
-By using insecticides and other products to decrease insect activity, you can removed an attractive food source.
-Without food, your home will be less attractive to scorpions.
+Using natural insecticides and non-toxic yard treatments to decrease insect activity will make both your home and yard less attractive to scorpions.

 - Seal the house.
-Scorpions are much larger than the average pest, which means that they need larger cracks and entry points to enter your home.
-Check your home for cracks in the foundation or open areas around windows.
-Seal up any and all holes to prevent these large pests from entering.
+Scorpions are typically larger than the average bug, which means they need larger cracks and entry points to enter your home.
+Check your home for cracks in the foundation or openings around windows.
+Seal any and all holes to prevent scorpions from entering your home.

 - Keep things dry.
-Scorpions need moisture to survive and seek out damp, dark places.
+Scorpions need moisture to survive.
 Check for leaking pipes or ventilation issues that could be attracting scorpions.
 If you notice puddles forming around your foundation, it could be a sign that there is a serious drainage problem.
-Fixing such problems can prevent scorpion infestations.
+Fixing such issues will help prevent scorpion infestation.